aroeiraio/radxa-3c-android-11/README.md

 There is some documentation edited and, to a great extent, created by Claude describing all details of what was modified in the AOSP provided by Radxa.
 Some modifications were more complex and extensive than initially expected.

-Comprehensive documentation is available in the [`/doc`](./doc/) directory, covering all implementation details, technical specifications, and configuration options:
+This documentation is available in the [`/doc`](./doc/) directory, covering all implementation details, technical specifications, and configuration options:

 ### Core Features
 - **[Touchscreen Rotation Overview](./doc/TOUCHESCREEN_OVERVIEW.md)** - Complete guide to manual display rotation implementation